bstaruk/brian-web-react/readme.md

 ```
 ## browserHistory

-Because this app uses [browserHistory](https://github.com/ReactTraining/react-router/blob/master/docs/guides/Histories.md#browserhistory) (instead of hashHistory) an .htaccess file may be required to serve the built product via Apache without returning 404.
+This app uses [browserHistory](https://github.com/ReactTraining/react-router/blob/master/docs/guides/Histories.md#browserhistory) instead of hashHistory, so an .htaccess file may be required to serve the built product via Apache without returning 404 for non-index routes.

 ```apache
 RewriteEngine On